4.2.1.5 pde.grids.boundaries.local module

 Bases: BCBase

-represents a boundary whose virtual point are set by the user.
+Represents a boundary whose virtual point are set by the user.

 Boundary conditions will only be set when a dictionary {TARGET: value} is supplied as argument args to set_ghost_cells() or the numba equivalent.
 Here, TARGET determines how the value is interpreted and what boundary condition is actually enforced: the value of the virtual points directly (virtual_point), the value of the field at the boundary (value) or the outward derivative of the field at the boundary (derivative).